Better Security Strategies Needed to Counter Today’s Malware

 So, what you do think the modern-day anti-malware tool should contain?
 Here are some suggestions.
 Your anti-malware tool should be able to:

 1. Fight against Polymorphic Malware: This is a malware which constantly changes (or morphs) itself, making it difficult for anti-malware programs to detect them.
-Most modern-day malware prevention tools come equipped with the technology needed to detect such deceptive malware.
+Most modern-day malware prevention tool come equipped with the technology needed to detect such deceptive malware.
 Therefore you should always select tools which help you counter such attacks.

 2. Fight against Fileless Malware: Another malware which affects PCs without leaving any trace of the attack is called fileless malware.
 It operates by affecting your PC’s memory, that is, RAM.
 Dince RAM is volatile, it remains in an active state as long as users don’t reboot their systems.
 Most modern-day anti-malware tools are equipped to counter this type of attack which.